microbiome/OMA/04_datainfra.md

 The widely used `phyloseq` package and class were around before the [`SummarizedExperiment`](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html)
 and the derived
 [`TreeSummarizedExperiment`](https://www.bioconductor.org/packages/release/bioc/html/TreeSummarizedExperiment.html)
 class.
-Many methods for taxonomic profiling data are readily for the  `phyloseq` class structure.
+Many methods for taxonomic profiling data are readily available for the  `phyloseq` class structure.

 In order to facilitate the transition, we provide here a short description how `phyloseq` and `*Experiment` classes relate to each other.